github/docs/content/actions/using-workflows/reusing-workflows.md

 - The called workflow is stored in a private repository and the settings for that repository allow it to be accessed.
 For more information, see {% ifversion ghes or ghec %}"[AUTOTITLE](/actions/creating-actions/sharing-actions-and-workflows-with-your-enterprise)."{% else %}"[AUTOTITLE](/actions/creating-actions/sharing-actions-and-workflows-with-your-organization)" and "[AUTOTITLE](/actions/creating-actions/sharing-actions-and-workflows-from-your-private-repository)."{% endif %}
 {% endif %}

-In summary, for the called workflow to be reachable by the caller workflow, the repository's visibility must be as shown in the table below.
+The following table shows the accessibility of reusable workflows to a caller workflow, depending on the visibility of the host repository.

 | Caller repository | Accessible workflows repositories |
 |----|----|